mario-loffredo/jcard-deprecation/README.md

 <a name="converting-jcard-into-jscard"></a>
 ## 2. Converting jCard into JSCard

-While the jCard element in the RDAP response is named "vcardArray", its JSCard counterpart is called "jscard_0" to be compliant with the extension identifier defined in the rdapConformance array.
-Here in the following examples of mapping between &quot;vcardArray&quot; and &quot;jscard_0&quot; according to the policy defined in [JSContact: Converting from and to vCard](https://datatracker.ietf.org/doc/draft-ietf-calext-jscontact-vcard/) are shown.
+While the jCard element in the RDAP response is named "vcardArray", its JSCard counterpart is called "jscard" to be compliant with the extension identifier defined in the rdapConformance array.
+Here in the following examples of mapping between &quot;vcardArray&quot; and &quot;jscard&quot; according to the policy defined in [JSContact: Converting from and to vCard](https://datatracker.ietf.org/doc/draft-ietf-calext-jscontact-vcard/) are shown.

 ### Example of an entity lookup response